Edd1eboi/quartz/content/_index.md

 **The goal of Quartz is to make hosting your own public digital garden free and simple.** You don't even need your own website.
 Quartz does all of that for you and gives your own little corner of the internet.

 ## Get Started
 The entire Quartz documentation is fully hosted using Quartz!
-To get started, let's visit the main directory.
+To get started, let's visit the main directory.%%

 👉  [Directory](moc/directory.md)